Setting up a Send Data integration

 Fires when an item is reassigned to another assignee at this step

-When an item is sent back at this step
+When an item is rejected at this step (Deprecated)

-Fires when an item is sent back to a previous step
+When an item is sent back at this step (Deprecated)

 Creating the integration workflow